vinkrishna/Gradienting-Functional-Anatomy/README.md

 # Gradienting-Functional-Anatomy
 High-resolution Functional Anatomy of the Human Brain at Rest

-High-resolution Functional Anatomy of the Human Brain at Rest

 The brain possesses distinct cytoarchitectonics.
 This amazing beauty of cytoarchitectonics has been observed and illustrated by drawing on the paper up-to-the high-precision histological mapping.

 This project aims to ask, what are the underline intrinsic functional organizations within distinct cytoarchitectonic components of the Human Brain.